martinclason/timeeditcalendar_archive_update/Y3a/README.md

 ## Issues

 * Every event in an ICS-file needs an UID identification string.
 Since the downloaded CSV doesn't contain an ID for the events I had to construct one.
 I just hashed all the data for one event to bodge together a UID-string.
 This isn't a great solution since I suspect I might get duplicate activities in my calendar if TimeEdit decides to update an old event.
 A solution to this (as I later recognized) could be to parse the HTML from TimeEdit since it actually contains the same ID number you usually find in the events when you subscribe to TimeEdit.
-This however seems to be a bit mre work than to parse a simple CSV-file.
+This however seems to be a bit more work than to parse a simple CSV-file.

 ## Quick reference for launchctl